lyxok1/Deploy-Time-CNN-Optimization/README.md

 |SD(no data)| 7.20G | 1% |
 |SD(data)| 4.28G | 1% |

+### Related Repository
+This project is built on the repository of (channel prunning)[https://github.com/yihui-he/channel-pruning], many thanks to the contributor of this work.

 ### Reference

 This work is based on our work *Network Decoupling: From Regular Convolution to Separable Depthwise Convolution (BMVC2018)*.
 If you think this is helpful for your research, please consider append following bibtex config in your latex file.